Glenn Rhee: Critical reception

 In the comic book and television mediums, Glenn is murdered by Negan, who uses his infamous barbwire bat "Lucille" to repeatedly bash his head in to a pulp as his wife and friends watch horrified, and helplessly after being captured by the Saviors.
 There is a difference in how his death occurs: In the comic books, after being forced to their knees, Glenn was revealed to be the victim chosen outright to die.
 However, Abraham Ford received this fate on TV in the episode "The Day Will Come When You Won't Be."
 Glenn was still killed off in the same episode, with his demise being a result of Daryl Dixon disobeying Negan's rules.
 The deaths led to significant debate regarding the direction of the show.
 Some viewers and critics saw the deaths as too violent, with a number of them stating that the show had gone too far or that they would stop watching it; others felt that Glenn's death was needed because it reflects the comic book version and that both deaths show how brutal Negan can be.

 Noel Murray of Rolling Stone ranked Glenn Rhee 6th in a list of 30 best Walking Dead characters, saying, "Prior to his murder, the ever-upbeat ex-delivery man had been in the series as long as Rick, and though he'd seemed to be dead multiple times before, our man Glenn somehow persevered each and every time … except the last time.
 His final fate appears to mark a turning point in the plot, signaling the end of the survivor's can-do spirit and the dawn of despair.
 For many, Steven Yeun's character was the heart and soul of the show.
 R.I.P."

+Following the death of Glenn Rhee in the Season 7 premiere, the Batesville Daily Guard, a small newspaper in Batesville, Ark., ran a "fauxbituary" in his honor penned by Frank Vaughn, a freelance writer for the paper.
+The fauxbituary went viral on Facebook and X (formerly Twitter), resulting in its being covered by such media outlets as Time Magazine, Us Weekly, Fox News Channel, the Associated Press, Daily Mail U.K., and numerous others.
+The paper received requests from all over the world for original prints of the paper it appeared in, and the Batesville Daily Guard (along with Vaughn) were awarded an Associated Press Media Editors award for Nontraditional News Item.